TylerGorshing/Mortgage-Calculator-1.0/README.md

 1. Basic code improvements:
     - Use custom classes and function definitions to help clean up redundant code
-    - Use more comments and docstings to explain not only the different parts of the code, but also how the code works -Make use of name spaces and global variables to better organize monthly data and cumulative data -Include error handling to deal with silly human behavior
+    - Use more comments and docstings to explain not only the different parts of the code, but also how the code works
+    - Make use of name spaces and global variables to better organize monthly data and cumulative data
+    - Include error handling to deal with silly human behavior

 2. Functionality Improvements for the next version:
     - Add a GUI that accepts user input and displays the output of the program